How To Rescue Over Watered Plants

 Waterlogging happens when the soil surrounding the roots of your plant become over saturated.
 In this situation, water does not drain fast enough which leads to rotted roots and, if not resolved, plant death.

 It typically happens to plants during the rainy season when heavy downpours tend to flood outdoor gardens.
 However, waterlogging can also happen, and is much more common, in indoor plants since they’re prone to over watering.

 Why is Waterlogging Bad for Your Plants?

 A waterlogged plant is an unhappy plant.
 Too much water drowns and suffocates a plant’s roots.
-This makes them unable to exchange gases, absorb nutrients, and ironically, supply the rest of the plant with the water and food it needs to survive.
+This makes them unable to exchange gases, absorb nutrients, and ironically, supply the rest of the plant with the amount water and food it needs to survive.

 Bacteria, fungi, and algae may also grow in overly wet soil which can infect the whole plant, result in a foul odor, and eventually kill a plant in just a little over a week.